 8. Place Traditional Shapes on End

-Here's an example of a traditional 4 x 4 tile that we installed on the diagonal with dot insert.
+Here's an example of a traditional 4 x 4 tile that we installed on the diagonal with a dot insert.
 This is a fun way to transform a space into a

 9. Arabesque Tile

 Here's a relatively new and whimsical tile to consider for your kitchen backsplash: an arabesque tile.
 In this image, you see Highland Park Arabesque in color Dove gray.
 It's combined with Colonial White Granite Tops and Fabuwood Cabinets.

-This kind of a strongly shaped decorative tile tends to look most effective in an all over design.
-It adds plenty of visual interest without overwhelming.
+This kind of a strongly-shaped decorative tile tends to look most effective in an all-over design.
+It adds plenty of visual interest without being overwhelming.

 Here's the 50-second Backsplash Inspiration Gallery Video we created.

 Which of These Ideas Do you like most?

 When you're ready, don't hesitate to reach out with your questions; just let us know in the comments or contact us.
 We can help you with backsplashes, countertops, as well as full kitchen remodels.